-Charles Stross, is a science fiction writer and resident of Edinburgh, Scotland.
+Charles Stross, the author of Rule 34, is a science fiction writer and resident of Edinburgh, Scotland.
 The author of six Hugo-nominated novels and winner of the 2005 and 2010 Hugo awards for best novella, Stross’s works have been translated into over twelve languages.

-This book captured my attention as it is a crime story melted into the body of a science fiction setting.
-The plots are very imaginative and interesting and we see a unique vision of the future world through the eyes of the author.
-Charles Stross has another novel titled Halting State and it seems that this book is a sequel for it.
-The book is not very hard to read even though it is written in the second person.
+This book caught our attention as it is a crime story with a science fiction theme.
+The storyline is very imaginative and interesting and we see a unique vision of the future world through the eyes of the author.

 Overall, we think mystery fans who wants to read a story with a dose of Sci Fi will enjoy this title the most.

 Our Rating: 3.0